Mediation Skills for Everyday Life

 In my mediation practice, I use valuable communication tools first introduced in my 1994 book, Labor and Employment in New Mexico: A Desktop Guide to Employment Law.

-The goal is to move:
+The goal is to move From and To:

 Below are two in-depth recent articles on how to find the common ground necessary to resolve conflict.
 Click on the links to read excerpts from our Ubuntuworks Resource Hub.